Pidgin, the language of the islands

 High Maka Maka

 Definition: Stuck up.
-Pretentius.
+Pretentious.

 Sentence: “Dat girl ova there tink she all dat, she high maka maka brah.”